-Twenty five years later, despite knowing little of her mother’s time in Hollywood and being raised well outside the reaches of fame, Aster’s daughter Lissy is poised to become a Broadway star.
-But when the musical gets off to a rocky start, Lissy makes a rash decision of her own in attempt to save the show.
+Twenty-five years later, despite knowing little of her mother’s time in Hollywood and being raised well outside the reaches of fame, Aster’s daughter Lissy is poised to become a Broadway star.
+But when the musical gets off to a rocky start, Lissy makes a rash decision of her own in an attempt to save the show.
 And when long-buried secrets blindside them both, mother and daughter are forced to question everything they thought they knew.

 The Hidden Life of Aster Kelly is a story about the bonds of chosen family, the cost of fame and the enduring strength of love that will keep you guessing until the last page.

 “This is a story about the long tendrils of the past, and a look at all the shapes that love can take—soul mates, friends, mothers and daughters, and an artist’s passion for creating.
 What a ride!” ?Gin Phillips, author of Fierce Kingdom and Family Law

 "With a setting that ranges from late-‘40s Hollywood, its glamour, machinations, and dark secrets, to a gritty mid-‘70s New York City full of Broadway hopefuls, The Hidden Life of Aster Kelly is an immersive, tender story about the long journey back to our true selves, and to finding real love.
 In creating Aster Kelly, Katherine Sherbrooke has given us a singular and unforgettable character." - Sarah McCraw Crow, author of The Wrong Kind of Woman